Check out the most recent blog post: Acid and Cancer

 Hidden Cancer Dangers: Synthetic Folic Acid

-Written by Keith Bishop, Clinical Nutritionist, BSc Pharmacy, Author
+Written by Keith Bishop, Clinical Nutritionist, Cancer Coach, Retired Pharmacist

 In the quest for optimal health, many turn to supplements, like multiple vitamins with folic acid.
 But what if the very supplement you’re taking for better health could have hidden cancer concerns?